Step 1 - Let’s Begin!

 Frequency cap allows you to limit the number of impressions served to a single user within a certain time period.

-Step 4 - Defining your targeting parameters
+Step 4 - Targeting setup

 Now it's time to set up your targeting.

 This is where you can add a blacklist of keywords for this campaign.
 Content that contains these keywords will be excluded in your campaign.
-Our platform won’t put your ad on a page that contains the Excluded Keywords.
+Our platform won’t place your ad on a page that contains the Excluded Keywords.

-Common offensive words are excluded by default.
+Note: Common offensive words are excluded by default.